SoK: The Pitfalls of Deep Reinforcement Learning for Cybersecurity: Pitfalls of Evaluating Agents

 \textbf{Prevalence of E-GA} Across the 66 papers reviewed, we found that 15 papers (\textbf{22.7\%}) did not clearly demonstrate that the agent improved over baseline environmental performance; 18 papers (\textbf{27.3\%}) demonstrated partial evaluation of where performance gains come from; and 33 papers (\textbf{50.0\%}) adequately showed the contribution of the learned policy.
 Notably, 6 of the 15 papers fully exhibiting this pitfall \emph{explicitly} acknowledge it but do not attempt to disentangle the sources of improvement.

 \textbf{Security Implications of E-GA} Misrepresentative gains can create false confidence in a proposed \ac{DRL} approach.
-Even when an approach outperforms the state of the art, improvements may be primarily attributable to baseline environmental capabilities rather than the learned policy, undermining conclusions about the necessity and benefit of DRL~\cite{henderson2018deep}.
+Even when an approach outperforms state-of-the-art, gains may stem primarily from baseline environmental capabilities rather than the learned policy, undermining conclusions about the necessity and benefit of DRL~\cite{henderson2018deep}.
 Such agents can give a false sense of robustness as their learned policy is not the primary source of effectiveness, making it easier for an adversary to attack~\cite{wuAdversarial2021,gleave2019adversarial}.
 Thus such improvements reflect stronger baseline design rather than effective learning, and could be replicated by other agents given the same capabilities.

 \textbf{Recommendations for E-GA} The value of the learned policy can be disentangled from environmental artifacts through two kinds of ablation.
 First, evaluating performance under random action sampling isolates the contribution of policy learning and establishes a baseline performance in the environment~\cite{patterson2024empirical}.
-As a result, improvements that arise solely from state-action engineering should be reported separately from the trained policy performance.
-Second, comparisons between different approaches (both \ac{DRL} and other-paradigms) should be performed with equivalent information and capabilities (\eg state–action spaces).
+As a result, improvements that arise solely from state-action engineering should be reported separately from the trained policy performance, for example: ~\cite{li2023innes,bottinger2018deep}.
+Second, comparisons between different approaches (both \ac{DRL} and other-paradigms) should be performed with equivalent information and capabilities (\eg state–action spaces), as shown in ~\cite{deng2024ransomware,wang2020coordinated}.
 This isolates the improvements introduced by MDP engineering, such as expanded information in the states and enhanced capabilities of the actions.

 Environments provide an interactive interface for a \ac{DRL} agent, translating agent actions to concrete security outcomes, and providing meaningful feedback, for example mutating payloads and observing their effects~\cite{lee2022link,al2023sqirl,foley2022haxss,mcfadden2024wendigo}.
 In practice, implementing real-world environments is often complex and highly variable.
 The same security problem can be approached in a number of ways~\cite{collyer_acd-g_2022,msft:cyberbattlesim,bates2023reward,emerson_cyborg_2024,applebaum_bridging_2022}, using environmental abstractions, simulations, or simplifications~\cite{msft:cyberbattlesim,wang2020coordinated,erdHodi2021simulating,landen2022dragon}.
 Many cybersecurity environments do not demonstrate a strong real-world correspondence and, consequently, agent performance has limited relevance to the fundamental security task~\cite{moore_fundamental_2025,dulac-arnold_challenges_2019}.